GRIFFITH YOUNG

 - Threatening to call the police and report you as an immigrant.

+Financial abuse is another form of domestic violence that can constitute domestic violence under California law.
+This includes controlling all money, preventing you from working, or refusing to let you access bank accounts.
 Unsure if you qualify for a DVRO?
 Call our Encinitas domestic violence attorneys today.
-Our law firm has substantial experience gathering evidence to prove domestic violence.
+Our family law attorneys have substantial experience gathering evidence to prove domestic violence.

 How Long Will Your Restraining Order Last?
 (Temporary v.
 Permanent Orders)